 - Primary Caregiver: The primary caregiver (a family member, close friend, or hired caregiver) is responsible for seeing that the physical needs of the patient are safely met on a day-to-day basis.
 Sometimes, the caregiver role is shared among several individuals.
 The caregiver communicates with the hospice team, letting them know about changes in the patient’s condition.
 This information is very important because it helps the Hospice team know how we can best meet the patient’s needs.

-- Physician Services: A physician is responsible for the medical direction of your care.
+- Hospice Physician Services: A hospice physician is responsible for the medical direction of care for patient’s in the hospice program.
 This physician is often the one who referred you to Hospice care.
 The Hospice physician will serve as a consultant, working closely with your doctor and coordinating the hospice team activities.

-- Nursing Services: Nursing care, provided by Registered Nurses and Licensed Vocational Nurses, includes teaching, pain and symptom control, emotional support, nutritional counseling, evaluation of disease progression, and any nursing procedure deemed necessary by the physician.
+- Hospice Nursing Services: Nursing care for hospice patients is provided by Registered Nurses and Licensed Vocational Nurses, includes teaching, pain and symptom control, emotional support, nutritional counseling, evaluation of disease progression, and any nursing procedure deemed necessary by the physician.
 The nurse will talk to patients or caregivers by phone, visit regularly to monitor the patient’s condition and coordinate the team’s work with you.

-- Social Workers: Social Workers provide counseling and emotional support to patients, caregivers and loved ones.
+- Hospice and Palliative Care Social Workers: Social Workers provide counseling and emotional support to patients, caregivers and loved ones in both the hospice and palliative care programs.
 The Social Worker is an experienced counselor who can help you talk about the changes that are happening.
 The Social Worker is skilled at helping families communicate with each other.
 They can also help with practical problems, including assistance with financial and legal concerns and referrals to community resources.

-- Child Life Specialist: Child Life Specialists utilize knowledge of child development and age-appropriate activities to educate, prepare and support children and family members.
+- Hospice Child Life Specialist: Child Life Specialists, for patient’s enrolled in the hospice program, utilize knowledge of child development and age-appropriate activities to educate, prepare and support children and family members.
 They provide individualized care through play, self-expression activities and developmentally appropriate preparation and education.

-- Spiritual Care Coordinators: Spiritual Care Coordinators provide spiritual support and care in keeping with the patient/family cultural and religious background.
+- Spiritual Care Coordinators: Spiritual Care Coordinators for patient’s enrolled in the hospice program provide spiritual support and care in keeping with the patient/family cultural and religious background.
 Your Spiritual Care Coordinator can help you find a clergy member of your faith, or can help you consult with your own clergy if you wish.

-- Volunteers: Specially trained volunteers may support the patient, provide friendship, run errands, and provide care.
+- Volunteers: Specially trained volunteers may support the patient, provide friendship, run errands, and provide care and are available for hospice and palliative care patients.

 - Grief Care Services: A Grief Care Services coordinator supervises a team of staff members and volunteers who support families and caregivers during the grieving process.